otrv4/otrv4/otrv4.md

 the information required by Alice to determine if `x = y`.
 A valid SMP message 4 is generated as follows:

-1. Validate that `Pa`, `Qa`, and `Ra` are on curve Ed448 and that they do not degenerate.
+1. Validate that `Pa`, `Qa`, and `Ra` are on curve Ed448, that they are from the correct group, and that they do not degenerate.
 2. Pick a random value `r7` in `Z_q`.
 This will be used to generate Bob's final zero-knowledge proof that this message was created honestly.
 3. Compute `Rb = (Qa - Qb) * b3`.
 4. Generate a zero-knowledge proof that `Rb` was created according to the protocol by setting
    `cr = HashToScalar(8 || G * r7 || (Qa - Qb) * r7)` and `d7 = r7 - b3 * cr mod q`.

-The SMP message 4 has the following data:
+The SMP message 4 has the following data and format:

 ```
 Rb (POINT)